mozilla/shield-studies-addon-utils/docs/engineering.md

 [The template](https://github.com/mozilla/shield-studies-addon-template) includes examples of unit tests and functional tests.
 After cloning the template, remove the example tests except https://github.com/mozilla/shield-studies-addon-template/blob/develop/test/functional/0-study_utils_integration.js, which is meant to remain in your study-specific add-on since it verifies that the study utils integration is working as expected.

 Unit tests currently can ONLY test helper methods in static classes, like Feature in feature.js.
-The karma tests are run without any access to browser.\* web extension api:s (since we have no way for Karma to run in a privileged WebExtension context at the moment).
+The karma tests are run without any access to browser.\* web extension API:s (since we have no way for Karma to run in a privileged WebExtension context at the moment).
 Thus, make sure to only test static helper methods in unit tests.
 Other tests needs to be written as functional tests.
 (There IS a way to write functional tests that act like unit tests, probing the privileged web extension APIs more or less directly, but it is ugly: https://github.com/mozilla/shield-studies-addon-utils/issues/125#issuecomment-379180930)

 ## FAQ

 > Q: Is there any way to install my testing extension before signing it?
 Because I want to observe the behavior of my extension when people start browser after first shutdown the browser.

-A: Not yet, but @glind started som wip code on https://github.com/mozilla/shield-studies-addon-utils/pull/245 - feel free to expand on it and see if you can get it to work. it would be a valuable contribution for others - see https://github.com/mozilla/shield-studies-addon-utils/issues/143.
+A: Not yet, but @glind started some work-in-progress code on https://github.com/mozilla/shield-studies-addon-utils/pull/245 - feel free to expand on it and see if you can get it to work. it would be a valuable contribution for others - see https://github.com/mozilla/shield-studies-addon-utils/issues/143.

 > Q: Since every time I receive "ADDON_UNINSTALL" after shutdown browser if I use "$web-ext run" to test my extension.
 I want to know whether the " browser.study.onEndStudy" would be triggered when user close the browser? or it just triggers the ExtensionAPI::onShutdown()?